tnfssc/tnfssc/RESUME-unredacted.md

 **Senior Software Development Engineer** | Spearheading all software development at Veritus

-- **Literature Review** | Built Literature Review tool backed by custom REDACTED database with over REDACTED records.
-3x more relevant results than REDACTED.
+- **Literature Review** | Built Literature Review tool backed by custom ElasticSearch database with over 220 million records.
+3x more relevant results than Google Scholar using similarity search.

-  - REDACTED
+  - ElasticSearch, Bun, Python

 - **Custom AI models** | Hosted custom AI models on AWS using Docker and Python.
 Upto 100x cheaper than using external services like Cohere.

-  - REDACTED
+  - Docker, Python, AWS Lambda, ECR, GitHub Actions

 - **Payment system** | Architected and developed one-time and recurring payment systems for the platform.
-Counting subscriptions, credit usage and recharges using Stripe.
+Counting credit usage and recharges using Stripe and subscriptions using Stripe.

-  - REDACTED
+  - Stripe, Webhooks, NextJS, One-time payments, Recurring payments

 - **Manuscript Review** | Built Manuscript Review tool with AI-powered suggestions and feedback.
 Simplifies 90% of a research paper's review process.

-  - REDACTED
+  - LangChain, Structured Output, ElasticSearch, SERP API, Remarked, PDF parsing

 - **PDF QnA** | Built a chatbot that can answer questions about an uploaded PDF.

-  - REDACTED
+  - Pinecone, Cohere, LangChain, Server sent events, PDF parsing

 - **Team productivity improvement** | Made the team more than 2x productive by integrating various tools into the product development workflow.

-  - REDACTED
+  - TypeScript, ESLint, Sentry, GitHub Actions, Vercel, Docker, LangFuse, NodeJS, EC2

-- **Rearchitecture** | Pitched, planned and completed a full rearchitecture of the codebase from multi-repo REDACTED stack with JS to a monorepo with REDACTED and TypeScript with end-to-end type-safety.
+- **Rearchitecture** | Pitched, planned and completed a full rearchitecture of the codebase from multi-repo MERN stack with JS to a monorepo with tRPC, NextJS and TypeScript with end-to-end type-safety.

-  - REDACTED
+  - NextJS, tRPC, Mongoose, Tailwind, Redis

 ### [SaaS Labs](https://www.saaslabs.co/) (Jun 2022 - Aug 2024)